MrBomber0x001/instabug-devops-intern-2023/README.md

 First thing I've encoutered was reading the source code and understand it as much as I can to have a context of what I am about to work with.

-Then, I've begin to dockerize the application by choosing the most secure and lightweight alpine image
+Then, I've begin to dockerize the application by choosing a secure and lightweight alpine image

 ## Docker